Regan298/Disaster-Master/Architectural Design.md

 3. The intricate and contextual details for the scope of RedR scenario types is to vast and complex.
 That it results in the attempted processing of scenario loading files, as well as the generation of scenario review files, becoming to convoluted and thus proving to difficult to be correctly interpreted by our scenario file processing implementation.
 4. That the server implementation is built such that it does not effectively support a standard typical LAN.
 5. That the functions responsible for encryption and decryption of scenario files results in the hardware resources required for these functions to perform creating additional overhead on the webserver, for a requirement that is not crucial to the product as a whole.
-6. That the interfering of scenario events from HQ in real time proves impossible or extremely difficult to implement, due to this feature requiring a constant connection to the web server.
+6. That the interfering of scenario events from HQ in real time proves impossible or extremely difficult to implement, due to this feature requiring the HQ to have a constant connection to the web server.

 #### Concerns: The feasibility of constructing and deploying the system